Sbanks2/SQL_Bike_Share/README.md

 Casual riders tend to ride more as the day progresses, with no significant peak in riding activity during the first half of the day.
 Rides peak around 6 pm, indicating that casual riders are using the bikes after they get off work.

 Both groups' ride frequency tapers off after 6 pm.

+### Key Takeaways
+- Casual riders favor short, round-trip weekend rides; members ride longer distances on weekdays and usually return to their start location.
+- Scenic stations and loop-style rides are disproportionately favored by casual riders.
+- A conversion strategy focused on weekend value passes and trail-based campaigns is recommended.

 <br>